 Note that RECORD GROUP 11 and RECORD GROUP 12 used to be mutually exclusive in earlier versions.
-The reason for accepting RECORD GROUP 12 format, regardless of RECORD GROUP 11 presence, is related to the fact that in many applications the FEM nodal inertia may not available and, at the same time, a zero-order approximation of the inertia is acceptable.
-The reason for allowing both is that when RECORD GROUP 11 is present, its data used to be used to compute the rigid-body motion invariants that can be provided by RECORD GROUP 12.
-This might represent an unacceptable approximation.
-RECORD GROUP 12 allows to replace those invariants by a better estimate, when available.
+The reason for accepting RECORD GROUP 12 format, regardless of RECORD GROUP 11 presence, is related to the fact that in many applications the FEM nodal inertia may not be available and, at the same time, a zero-order approximation of the inertia is acceptable.
+The reason for allowing both is that when RECORD GROUP 11 is present, its data were originally used to compute all inertia invariants, including the rigid-body ones that can be provided by RECORD GROUP 12.
+This in some cases may represent an unacceptable approximation; RECORD GROUP 12 data can be used to replace those invariants by a better estimate, when available.